projectara/greybus-spec/source/special.rst

 Greybus SVC Interface Resume Response
 """""""""""""""""""""""""""""""""""""

-The Greybus SVC Interface Resume Response has no payload.
+Table :num:`table-svc-interface-resume-response` defines the Greybus SVC Interface Resume Response payload.
+If the Response message header has :ref:`greybus-protocol-error-codes` not equal to GB_OP_SUCCESS, the value in the Operation Response payload is undefined and shall be ignored.

-After receiving the request, the SVC first checked various sub-states before before starting the resume sequence.
-If any of these checks failed, the SVC shall signal errors to the AP in the response by setting the response status byte as follows.
+After receiving the request, the SVC first checked various sub-states before starting the resume sequence.
+If any of these checks fail, the SVC shall signal errors to the AP in the Operation Response payload by setting the status field of the Operation Response payload as follows.

 - If DETECT was not DETECT_ACTIVE, the status is GB_SVC_INTF_NOT_DETECTED.